Is Your Boat Leaking?

 Think about measuring the specific actions above.
 You can also survey customers, but surveys should never be your only measure.

-Answering the questions above helps define your customer retention mechanism and provide you with leading indicators of your customer retention rate.
+Answering the questions above helps define your customer retention mechanism and provides you with leading indicators of your customer retention rate.
 In the last blog post, I showed you how to calculate your customer retention rate.
 While the customer retention rate is a critical measure to monitor, it is a lagging indicator — you do not know that you have a problem until you have already lost the customers (when the boat is already leaking).
 Answering the questions above will help you identify problems with customer retention before you lose customers.

 A Landscape Industry Example of the Customer Retention Mechanism